cloudflare/terraform-provider-cloudflare/website/docs/r/waf_group.html.markdown

 The following attributes are exported:

-* `id` - The WAF Rule Group ID, the same as group_id.
+* `id` - The WAF Rule Group ID, the same as `group_id`.
 * `package_id` - The ID of the WAF Rule Package that contains the group.

 ## Import

-Rules can be imported using a composite ID formed of zone ID and the WAF Rule Group ID, e.g.
+WAF Rule Groups can be imported using a composite ID formed of zone ID and the WAF Rule Group ID, e.g.

 ```
 $ terraform import cloudflare_waf_group.honey_pot ae36f999674d196762efcc5abb06b345/de677e5818985db1285d0e80225f06e5